Public inquiries and studies requested by government

 - The Treasurer tables the report in Parliament.
-The Government may announce its decisions on the report at that time or at a later date.
+The Government may announce its response at that time or at a later date.

 In recent years, commissioned research of this kind has become more common, swelling the number of commissioned projects being undertaken at any one time.

 Some recent examples of such commissioned research studies include: